 Domestic Wholesaler: There are wholesalers and distributors who import foreign goods in great quantities and then operate at a domestic level.
 Their prices are comparatively higher but the good thing about them is: they can entertain small orders.
 Selecting a domestic supplier is a good option if you don’t have any familiarity with foreign sources.
 It saves your energy and time.
 You will not have to run quality checks on shipped items because they have already done it.
 But, you can always improvise.
 Start with a domestic wholesaler, and then continue to grow and execute deals with foreign wholesalers or manufacturers.

-Craftsmen: If you’re looking for unique products, per say handmade rugs or cultural dresses, manufactured by craftsmen then it’s a unique idea.
+Craftsmen: If you’re looking for unique products, such as handmade rugs or cultural dresses, manufactured by craftsmen then it’s a unique idea.
 However, such products are hard to come by.
 But you can find such craftsmen in trade shows or through sourcing agents.

-If you are not sure how start, then perhaps some reading might help you.
+If you are not sure how to start, then perhaps some reading might help you.
 Go to your local library and ask the librarian to find publications relevant to your trade industry.
 You can also find trade publications on search engines like Google or Bing.

 After finding the relevant reading material give them an extensive study and understand the whole market scenario of your trade industry.
 After that, you will know how many suppliers are available to supply the product you are looking for.